 1. Creative People Produce a Lot of Crap

-Grant talks about the shear volume of content that some of the most innovative people create such as Edison’s 1,093 patents, Mozart’s 600 pieces or Beethoven’s 37 plays.
+Grant talks about the sheer volume of content that some of the most innovative people create such as Edison’s 1,093 patents, Mozart’s 600 pieces and Beethoven’s 37 plays.
 He notes:

 “…when it comes to ideas generation, quantity is the most predictable path to quality.
 “Original Thinkers,” Stanford professor Robert Sutton notes, “will come up with many ideas that are strange mutations, dead ends and utter failures.
 The cost is worthwhile because they also generate a larger pool of ideas — especially novel ideas”